Creative concept or the creation of “Big Idea”

 If this is too much for you, or you don’t have extra time, you can always hire an agency to do it for you.

-What is a creative concept example?
+What are creative concept examples?

 An excellent example of creative advertising should be self-explanatory without too much text.